umakiyer/KickStart-Analysis/README.md

 # Kickstarting with Excel

 ##    Overview of Project
-	To find out how different campaign faired in comparison to launch date & funding goals.
+	To find out how different campaigns fared based on differnet launch dates & funding goals, using Excel and kickstart data.
-### Purpose
-	Help figure Louise if her campaign will be a success with the given data/facts
+	By derterming the best month & funding goal amount will help Louise the success of her fundraising campaign .
+	It will help Louise select best combination of launch month & funding goal amount to assure the seccuess of future campaigns .

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-	Used the pivot table to create the line chart with the month & the outcome using the theater as the filter for the parent category
+	Created the pivot table from Kickstart data with theater as the filter for parent catogory.
+	Created the line chart from pivot table with outcome vs launch month.

 ### Analysis of Outcomes Based on Goals
-	To figure out the outcome of the campaign depending upon campaign goal amount
+	Created a table of different range of campaign goal amounts to be comapred with the percentage of success, failure & cancelled campaigns related subcatogory "plays".
+	Created line chart of outcomes( success/failed/cancelled) vs differnt goal ranges.

 ### Challenges and Difficulties Encountered
 	Was not familiar with countif function.
 	Didn't understand how the parameters had to be passed.
 	Missed reading the filter by sub catogory and was wondering why graphs didn't match.
 ### Results